 Going Above and Beyond Licensing at Kids’ Care Club Child Development Centers

 Kids’ Care Club, NAEYC Accredited centers, prides itself on being a child development facility dedicated to providing a learning and nurturing environment that supports the development of each child.
-We have been licensed since opening in 1996, and are committed to the safety and well-being of your child.
+We have been licensed since opening in 1996, and in complete adherence with the California child care license rules and regulations.
+But beyond licenses, we are also genuinely committed to the safety and well-being of your child.
 By adhering to accreditation and licensing standards with highly qualified staff, each child is supported through developmentally sound activities that support their social, emotional, cognitive, and physical development.

 We encourage you to contact us today to schedule a tour and learn how we’re helping your child develop a love of learning for life!